 I am in love with the academia for the last years, but also flirting with industry and consultancy from time to time.
-I am interested in new ways of deploying dynamic wireless and wired networks, providing a truly end-to-end network, relying on programmable networks.
-I am also heavily involved in the smartcity testbed of Antwerp, Belgium -Citylab- which is part of major endeavour involving the government of the City of Antwerp, imec (leading industry in nanolectronics and digital technologies), and University of Antwerp (ranked 14 in the top 50 young universities).
+I am interested in new ways of deploying dynamic wireless and wired networks, providing a truly end-to-end network, relying on 5G/6G programmable networks.
+I am also heavily involved in the SmartHigway testbed and in the Smartcity testbed of Antwerp, Belgium -Citylab- which is part of major endeavour involving the government of the City of Antwerp, imec (leading industry in nanolectronics and digital technologies), and University of Antwerp (ranked 7th in the top 50 young universities).